Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 \begin{theorem} Fix $T\geq 1$.
 Let $\Fcal:\Xcal\to\{0, 1\}$ be a function class with VC dimension $d$.
 Suppose that $(x_t)_{t\geq 1}$ is a $\sigma$-smooth sequence on $\Xcal$ with respect to some unknown base measure $\mu$.
 Then, $\textsc{Cover}$ run with parameter $K=\lfloor\ln T \cdot (T/d)^{1/3} \sigma^{-2/3} \rfloor$ makes predictions $\hat y_t$ such that

 for some universal constant $C>0$. \end{theorem}

 We formally prove this result in \cref{sec:simpler_proofs}.
 In this section, our goal is mostly to give key intuitions about the underlying strategy for the full algorithm \textsc{R-Cover}.
 To give some insights into why \textsc{Cover} already achieves sublinear regret, note that if the queries prior to some epoch $(T_{k-1},T_k]$ are ``representative'' of the queries during this epoch, then the cover $S_k$ constructed at the beginning of the epoch (line 3 of \cref{alg:simplified_algo}) is a good representative set of relevant functions.
 Naturally, this holds if the underlying process $(x_t)_{t\in[T]}$ is i.i.d.---that is $\sigma=0$.
-The crux of our analysis is to show that when the adversary is $\sigma$-smooth this still holds in an \emph{amortized} sense.
-Note that it is not true that the queries $(x_t)_{t\leq T_{k-1}}$ observed prior to some epoch $(T_{k-1},T_k]$ are always representative of the queries during that epoch.
+The crux of our analysis is to show that when the adversary is $\sigma$-smooth this still holds in an amortized sense: \comment{Note that it is not true that the queries $(x_t)_{t\leq T_{k-1}}$ observed prior to some epoch $(T_{k-1},T_k]$ are always representative of the queries during that epoch.
 Indeed, a $\sigma$-smooth adversary can for instance decide to have the sequence of distributions $(\mu_t)_{t\in[T]}$ adaptively switch from one distribution to a completely unrelated one up to $\floor{1/\sigma}$ times.
-However, we show that the number of epochs for which prior queries $(x_t)_{t\leq T_{k-1}}$ are not representative of the queries on the epoch $(T_{k-1},T_k]$ is bounded.
+However, we show that the number of epochs for which prior queries $(x_t)_{t\leq T_{k-1}}$ are not representative of the queries on the epoch $(T_{k-1},T_k]$ is bounded.} we show that the number of epochs for which prior queries $(x_t)_{t\leq T_{k-1}}$ are not representative of the queries on the epoch $(T_{k-1},T_k]$ is bounded.

-To quantify the notion of ``representativeness'', we introduce the following quantity, which essentially quantifies the maximum $\ell_1$ discrepancy between queries observed until some time $t_0 <t$ and the query made at time $t$ on the function class $\Fcal$.
+To quantify the notion of ``representativeness'', we introduce the following quantity, which is essentially the maximum $\ell_1$ discrepancy between queries observed until some time $t_0 <t$ and the query made at time $t$ on the function class $\Fcal$.
 For any $0\leq t_0 <t\leq T$, we define

-where we recall that $\Hcal_{t-1}$ denotes all history available until the end of iteration $t-1$.
-Intuitively, if the queries prior to $t_0$ were representative of the query at time $t$, then the empirical projection of $\Fcal$ onto the query set $(x_t)_{t\leq t_0}$ should reasonably cover $x_t\sim\mu_t$ and as a result $\gamma_{t_0}(t)$ would be smaller.
+where $\Hcal_{t-1}$ denotes all history available until the end of iteration $t-1$.
+One of our main contributions for the analysis of smoothed adversaries is the following result which bounds the number of epochs on which prior history is not representative.

+\comment{ Intuitively, if the queries prior to $t_0$ were representative of the query at time $t$, then the empirical projection of $\Fcal$ onto the query set $(x_t)_{t\leq t_0}$ should reasonably cover $x_t\sim\mu_t$ and as a result $\gamma_{t_0}(t)$ would be smaller. }